Understanding Digital Television

 Digital Signal

-Analog TV broadcasts you receive are a single, analog composite video signal and a separate sound signal.
-You can get, over the air (OTA), channels 2 thru 83 in most large cities if you live within 50 miles of the station's antenna.
+Analog TV broadcasts are a single, analog composite video signal and a separate sound signal.
+You could get, over the air (OTA), channels 2 thru 83 in most large cities if you live within 50 miles of the station's antenna.

 Digital TV as well can be received from local commercial digital TV stations if you have a digital TV receiver and an antenna.
-The FCC gave television broadcasters a new frequency to use for their digital broadcasts, so right now each broadcaster has an analog TV channel and a digital TV channel.
-The digital channel carries a 19.39-megabit-per-second stream of digital data that your digital TV receives and decodes. more ..
+The FCC gave television broadcasters a new frequency to use for their digital broadcasts.
+The digital channel carries a 19.39-megabit-per-second stream of digital data that your digital TV receives and decodes.

 Learn about the various tv formats: